What if America’s most patriotic holiday was not July 4, but December 25?

 Oddly, American independence worked in Great Britain’s favor.
 In practical terms (and Canada aside) Washington’s triumph gave the crown one less continent to worry about in its decade long struggle with France for the mastery of Europe.
 With the American Revolution ended, the pushy colonials looked after themselves and stopped trying to snag Canada.
 Better yet, they were pretty good trading partners.
 All this was to the good for the crown, because the British could focus their energies on the looming life-and-death scrap with France.

 Now, let’s replay the tape.
 Instead of America being a non-issue, the British win and are forced to treat the defeated colonists like a garrison state.
-Decades of endless guerilla warfare follow—draining the British treasury.
+Decades of endless guerrilla warfare follow—draining the British treasury.

 And, make no mistake—even if the French had not dropped a lot of cash helping out the colonial cause, Louis was probably headed for the guillotine sooner or later anyway—and then came the real threat: Napoleon.